BitmasterXor/UAC_Process_Demoter/README.md

 <h1>Process Demoter</h1>

-<p>This Delphi VCL application demonstrates how to create a simple tool to demote the priority of a process in Windows.
-This tool allows users to reduce the priority of selected processes, which can help to improve overall system performance by deprioritizing resource-heavy applications.</p>
+<p>This Delphi VCL application demonstrates how to create a simple tool to execute applications at a lower UAC level using user tokens.
+This tool allows users to select an `.exe` file and run it with reduced privileges, which can help improve overall system performance by deprioritizing resource-heavy applications.</p>

 <!-- Replace 'Preview.png' with the path to your actual image file -->
 <p align="center">